andrewlalis/ace-of-shades-2/design/net.md

 ### Player Connection
 This workflow is involved in the establishment of a connection between the client and server.

 1. Player sends a `ConnectRequestMessage` via TCP, immediately upon opening a socket connection.
-It contains the player's desired `username`, and their `udpPort` that they will use to connect.
+It contains the player's desired `username`.
-2. The server will respond with either a `ConnectRejectMessage` with a `reason` for the rejection, or a `ConnectAcceptMessage`.
+2. The server will respond with either a `ConnectRejectMessage` with a `reason` for the rejection, or a `ConnectAcceptMessage` containing the client's `clientId`.
-3. If the player received an acceptance message, they will then send a `DatagramInit` to the server's UDP socket (on the same address/port).
+3. If the player received an acceptance message, they will then send a `DatagramInit` to the server's UDP socket (on the same address/port) containing the `clientId` received in the `ConnectAcceptMessage`.
 The player should keep sending such an init message until they receive a `DatagramInit` message echoed back as a response.
 The player should then stop sending init messages, and expect to begin receiving normal communication data through the datagram socket.

 ### World Data
 A combination of TCP and UDP communication is used to ensure that all connected clients have the latest information about the state of the world.